Australian Engineering Excellence Awards 2012

 SeaUrchin – Marine Power Generator

-This environmentally friendly innovation has added to its success in May this year as the overall winner of the 2012 Engineers Australia (Newcastle Division) Engineering Excellence Awards.
+This environmentally-friendly innovation has added to its success as the overall winner of the 2012 Engineers Australia (Newcastle Division) Engineering Excellence Awards.
 At Engineers Australia’s National Awards night held at Parliament House in Canberra on 20th November 2012, the SeaUrchin Marine Power Generator won a coveted Australian Engineering Excellence Award from the original pool of several hundred entries.

 The National Awards were contested by 42 finalists drawn from Divisional winners during 2012 and from a broad cross-section of engineering disciplines, across the nation.
 Six National Australian Excellence Awards were presented.

 “Working on this project has been both a challenge and a pleasure,” said Dr Hope of the collaboration headed by Elemental Energy Technologies.
-“The task of optimising the operation of the turbine has been complex, and has involved the use of specialised software to accurately model the way the turbine interacts with its underwater environment to harness natural kinetic energy.
-Since the turbine is the SeaUrchin’s one and only moving part, it has been essential to make it operate efficiently.”
+“The task of optimising the operation of the turbine has been complex and has involved the use of specialised software to accurately model the way the turbine interacts with its underwater environment to harness natural kinetic energy.
+Since the turbine is the SeaUrchin’s only moving part, it has been essential to making it operate efficiently.”

-e3k joined with Leighton Contractors to become finalists in the Research and Development category of the Engineering Excellence Awards, Engineers Australia, Queensland Division, 2010.
+E3K joined with Leighton Contractors to become finalists in the Research and Development category of the Engineering Excellence Awards, Engineers Australia, Queensland Division, 2010.
 The entry was based on mathematical models developed to provide benchmarks for the consumption of energy used in hauling ore within large mining operations.
-A single algorithm was developed which could be applied to assess the energy efficiency of individual machines over time and set targets for improvement in their consumption of energy.
-This same formula can also be applied to assist in the design of more energy efficient mine sites and the selection of vehicles appropriate to each site.
+A single algorithm was developed, which could be applied to assess the energy efficiency of individual machines over time and set targets for improvement in their consumption of energy.
+This same formula can also be used to assist in the design of more energy-efficient mine sites and the selection of vehicles appropriate to each site.

 Winner, Australian International “Design Award” 2010

-The technology developed by e3k also won an “Excellence Award” in the “Innovations and Inventions” Category of the 2006 Engineering Excellence Awards, Sydney Division, Engineers Australia, the INPEX 2006 (America’s largest invention trade show) Best in Show award, and was an episode winner on the ABC TV show New Inventors, also winning the People’s Choice Award.
+The technology developed by E3K also won an “Excellence Award” in the “Innovations and Inventions” Category of the 2006 Engineering Excellence Awards, Sydney Division, Engineers Australia, the INPEX 2006 (America’s largest invention trade show) Best in Show award.
+It was an episode winner on the ABC TV show New Inventors, also winning the People’s Choice Award.

-Technofast’s innovative product, that enables turbine casing bolts to be accurately tensioned in a fraction of the time of tradition methods, won the coveted “Commercial Technology of the Year” award at the 2004 Global Energy Awards. e3k played a vital role in the development of the technology, including design refinements using advanced Finite Element Analysis (FEA) computer simulations and experimental strain gauge testing.
+Technofast’s innovative product that enables turbine casing bolts to be accurately tensioned in a fraction of the time of traditional methods won the coveted “Commercial Technology of the Year” award at the 2004 Global Energy Awards.
+E3K played a vital role in the development of the technology, including design refinements using advanced Finite Element Analysis (FEA) computer simulations and experimental strain gauge testing.

-e3k designed a foot force sensor used in training Olympic kayakers.
-The team of Andrew Trim and Daniel Collins gained a silver medal in the Men’s K1 500 metre event, and Katrin Borchert in the Women’s K1-500 metre event gained a bronze medal.
+Gilmore Engineers Pty Ltd designed a foot force sensor used in training Olympic kayakers.
+The team of Andrew Trim and Daniel Collins gained a silver medal in the Men’s K1 500 metre event, and Katrin Borchert in the Women’s K1-500 metre event earned a bronze medal.

-e3k was awarded a High Commendation Engineering Excellence Award by Engineers Australia for this product.
+Engineers Australia awarded Gilmore Engineers Pty Ltd a High Commendation Engineering Excellence Award for this product.